Tor E. Bjørstad

 Spectral Hash

 At an early stage I ran some simple automated tests on the SHA-3 candidates.
 In the case of Spectral Hash, it was possible to detect very short cycles in the internal state.
 Unfortunately, this was due to an implementation error in the reference code, and not a bug in the hash itself.
-Spectral Hash was later broken by Heilman using what appears to be a somewhat similar (though more sophisticated) approach.
+Spectral Hash was later broken by Heilman using related (though more sophisticated) techniques.

 StreamHash